In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 When you add your domain to Microsoft 365, Microsoft will ask you to provide an SPF record, such as v=spf1 include:spf.protection.outlook.com -all.
 If you have more allowed senders, you must include them in the SPF record.
 For example v=spf1 include:spf.protection.outlook.com include:_spf.domain.com ip4:11.222.33.444 -all

-The SPF record will differ for everyone; therefore, it is important to understand the following when implement an SPF- record:
+The SPF record will vary for each domain; therefore, it is important to understand the following when implementing an SPF record:

 • Can only have 255 characters, but it can be split to multiple strings in a single record, most DNS providers handle this automatically.